Jb591/VigilantSpork/CPU/README.md

 * Matrix multiplier will multiply two 4x4 matrix and return a 4x4 matrix
 * Scalar multiplication is multiplying a matrix by single number
 * Add and subtract will add and subtract 2 4x4 matrix
+* Transpose will flip a matrix along a diagnol

+## Test Bench Operation

+Load 2 matrix’s into RAM.
+Load opcodes into RAM for the execution unit.
+Opertaions to be performed:
+*Add the first matrix to the second matrix and store the result in memory *Subtract the first matrix from the result in step 1 and store the result somewhere else in memory *Transpose the result from step 1 store in memory *Scale the result in step 3 store in a register *Multiply the result from step 4 by the result in step 3, store in memory